Admissions

 Apply to the Interdisciplinary Program in Neuroscience by submitting an online application through the Georgetown Graduate School of Arts & Sciences portal.

 Our graduate program is devoted to providing a supportive environment for a diverse and competitive student community.
 We are happy to guide you through the application process and answer your questions about research, opportunities, student life and more.
-We invite you to take the virtual tour of some of our facilities, fill out our Request for Information form, and contact the IPN staff and to learn more about the program and application process.
+We invite you to take the virtual tour of some of our facilities, fill out our Request for Information form, review the IPN Information document, review our FAQ page, and contact the IPN staff and to learn more about the program and application process.

 Please note: Students applying to the IPN may apply simultaneously to the Interdisciplinary PhD Concentration in Cognitive Science .
 The Interdisciplinary PhD Concentration in Cognitive Science program enables PhD students in Psychology, Linguistics, Philosophy, Neuroscience, and Computer Science to pursue a concentration in Cognitive Science.
 Students accepted to the Cognitive Science concentration take additional courses and create an advisory committee of faculty members from multiple departments at the university.
 IPN students will graduate with a Neuroscience PhD and a Concentration in Cognitive Science.
 To apply for admission to this concentration, select “Yes” in response to the Cognitive Science question in the application portal and submit a short (1-page) essay describing your interest in cognitive science.
 This does not affect your admission into the IPN.